myneedus/Recipe-Protein-Calorie-Analysis/README.md

 ## Assessment of Missingness
 ### MNAR Analysis
 I believe the `avg_rating` column in this dataset is **MNAR** (Missing Not At Random).
-Recipes that are difficult, highly niche, or unpopular may go unrated precisely because fewer people attempt them — meaning the missingness is related to the unobserved value itself.
-A recipe that would have received a low rating due to poor quality or inaccessibility is less likely to be made and reviewed at all.
-To confirm this and make the missingness MAR, additional data on recipe view counts or page traffic from food.com would help explain why certain recipes receive no engagement.
+This can be attributed to the fact that certain recipes can be difficult, highly niche, or unpopular.
+Recipes such as these are likely less frequented or even attempted by people.
+As a result, this can affect the missingness of the unobserved rating itself.
+In order to confirm and qualify as an MAR, however, more data would need to be collected, such as recipe views or page traffic, to explain why certain recipes receive less engagement.
 ### Average Rating Column Depends on Calories Column
 A permutation test was run to determine whether the missingness of `avg_rating` depends on the `calories (#)` column.
 The observed difference in mean calories between recipes with and without missing ratings was [INSERT OBSERVED VALUE].
 After 1000 permutations, the resulting p-value was **0.0**, which is below our significance level of 0.05.
 We therefore conclude that the missingness of `avg_rating` **does** depend on calories — recipes with missing ratings tend to have significantly higher calorie counts, suggesting they are richer, more complex dishes that fewer users attempt and therefore fewer users rate.